Editor’s note: This article was updated on Aug. 15, 2023.

 It’s widely accepted and understood that nutrition is a critical part of health and development and that academic performance and quality nutrition are linked.
 Just as with sleep, a diet lacking in adequate vitamins and minerals can lead to lack of focus, fatigue, anxiety, language skills delay, and behavioural issues.

-Canada’s Food Guide recommends plenty of fruits and veggies, whole grains, and protein foods and water every day.
+Canada’s Food Guide recommends plenty of fruits and veggies, whole grains, protein, and water every day.
 Looking for some healthy snack and meal ideas?
 Check these out:

 - Healthy on-the-go snacks for active kids